Computer-Based Exams are now at PSI Testing Centers as of 12/10/24. Questions? Email exam@pncb.org.

 Name Changes

-Documentation of name change is needed if the name on the exam application and/or exam eligibility notification is different than the first and last names on your two forms of acceptable identification.
+Documentation of name change is needed if the name on the exam application and/or exam eligibility notification is different than the first and last names on your form of acceptable identification.
 You must submit documentation of your name change no later than 5 business days of your scheduled testing date to PNCB or you will forfeit all exam fees paid.
 You must complete this form and submit by email to exam@pncb.org or by fax to 301-330-1504.
 It is your responsibility to confirm that PNCB receives this documentation and changes your name.

 Lapel Pins & Duplicate Wall Certificates